Chart Color Schemes

 Angaston is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Angaston's dwelling structures, as per the latest Census, consisted of 81.3% houses and 18.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Angaston's dwelling structures, as per the latest Census data, consisted of 81.3% houses and 18.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro SA's figures of 94.6% houses and 5.4% other dwellings.
-Home ownership in Angaston stood at 39.5%, with mortgaged dwellings at 34.5% and rented ones at 26.0%.
+Home ownership in Angaston was at 39.5%, with mortgaged dwellings at 34.5% and rented ones at 26.0%.
 The median monthly mortgage repayment was $1,343, lower than Non-Metro SA's average of $1,400.
-Median weekly rent in Angaston was $249, compared to Non-Metro SA's $285.
+The median weekly rent in Angaston was recorded as $249, compared to Non-Metro SA's $285.
 Nationally, Angaston's mortgage repayments were significantly lower at $1,343 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing